wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/241124isaac_vitron/index.md

 ![The C-Box on a Vitron](images/c_box.jpg) My coworker's Vitron, he has no qualms about the stem, which means we can view the original configuration.

 Any sufficiently specialized online chatroom will have a guy who knows too much.
 In my usual bikechat that person is S.
 S. understands bike handling better than most people who are paid to do so, has designed handlebars effectively pro bono and he is always suspiciously well informed not just on bike matters.
-We jokingly refer to him as our CIA handler sometimes, the fact that he lives in the Washington DC area only deepens those suspicious.
+We jokingly refer to him as our CIA handler sometimes, the fact that he lives in the Washington DC area only deepens those suspicions.
 S. is also very sharp in matters of headset cable routing and ever helpful, so we sat down and got to work.

 The lower portion of the headset could stay, we only really needed the top bit.
 IS52, 45/45° bearings, ideally available as bits and cable routing through the headset cover but *only* the headset cover.